Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 * Additional notes commenting on tradeoffs in removing Mulgara

 * Additional notes concerning administrative overhead and/or necessary process changes
-  * (almost none in either case)
+  * A new Fedora image that has slight image and functional changes is required to be used in tandem with Blazegraph.
+These image changes are primarily edits to the `fedora.fcg` file to use Blazegraph instead of Mulgara.
+  * Additionally, a new `confd` configuration within the Fedora image and linked environmental variable has been added to the `.env` to allow users to "toggle" between Blazegraph and Mulgara as desired.
+In the event a user toggles between either desired triplestore, a reindex of the Fedora repository is required.
+With Fedora repositories of 600K+ objects or more, **the indexing process will take hours to days** depending on the complexity of the object relationships, ontology etc.

 * No new software is required to be installed on the ISLE host machine, only new Docker containers, images and configurations are added to the ISLE platform.